yangjialin94/gender-reveal-puzzle-readme/README.md

 ## 🚀 Features

-✅ **Real-Time Gameplay** – Guests collaborate in real-time to solve the puzzle.
+✅ **Real-Time Gameplay**: Guests collaborate in real-time to solve the puzzle.
 ✅ **Guest Participation via QR Code** – No app download needed; guests join by scanning a QR code.
 ✅ **Default Free Images** – 4 built-in images (2 for a girl, 2 for a boy).
 ✅ **Paid Custom Image Upload** – Hosts can upload a custom image for a small fee.